lupuleasa-core/wearehostsformemes/meta-meme.md

 This includes viruses, animals, genes, computer viruses, automated spam bots, crystals, bacteria, parasites.

+Anything that can cause itself to be replicated in the future, is a replicator.

 &nbsp;

 Memes have high rate of copy, but low stickiness and copying-fidelity compared to genes and other replicators.

+Humans co-evolved with this replicator, hence why our brains are so big compared to other animals (5% of mass, with 20% energy)

+Big brains were useful for memes, and some memes were useful for survival, hence our ancestors had an advantage.

 &nbsp;

 Genes have **vertical transmission** (from parent to child, hereditary).

 Memes can have **horizontal transmission** and multiple parenting.

+This makes them much faster and easier to spread, since they can take more avenues.

 &nbsp;